Procurement Risk:

 Legal framework Score: NS / 100

 This indicator is not assigned a score in the GDI.
-The Ministry of Defence includes the Department for Public Procurement, responsible for covering the…
+Niger’s legal framework for defense and security procurement has undergone significant changes over the…

 Explore